Rumidom/Mini-PC_scripts/README.md

 # Mini Computer examples
-A few micropython examples to run on this mini computer [Cults3d link]
+A few micropython examples to run on this [Mini computer](https://cults3d.com/en/3d-model/gadget/esp32-mini-vintage-computer)

 ## Libraries:
 the libraries here might be outdated, their repositories are: